-Food Systems (FOSC 202) provides students with the background knowledge required to understand how the specifications, handling and processing of raw food materials (such as meat and fish products, dairy products, fruit and vegetables) impact on the functionality and quality of the final product.
-Students will also gain an in-depth knowledge of how processing technologies, quality assurance and risk assessment enables food companies to produce safe, high-quality and nutritious foods.
+Food Systems (FOSC 202) provides students with the background knowledge required to understand how the specifications, handling and processing of raw food materials (such as meat and fish products,dairy products, fruit and vegetables) impact on the functionality and quality of the final product.
+Students will also gain an in-depth knowledge of how processing technologies, quality assurance and risk assessment enables food companies produce safe, high-quality and nutritious foods to feed populations.

 |Paper title||Food Systems 2|

 - One of CELS 191, 199, CHEM 111, 191, 191, FOSC 111 and 72 further points

 - Schedule C

 - Teaching staff